 Problem Collection for International Mathematical Olympiads

 In the beginning, the IMO was a much smaller competition than it is today.
 In 1959, the following seven countries gathered to compete in the first IMO: Bulgaria, Czechoslovakia, German Democratic Republic, Hungary, Poland, Romania, and the Soviet Union.
 Since then, the competition has been held annually.
 Gradually, other Eastern-block countries, countries from Western Europe, and ultimately numerous countries from around the world and every continent joined in.
 (The only year in which the IMO was not held was 1980, when for financial reasons no one stepped in to host it.
 Today this is hardly a problem, and hosts are lined up several years in advance.)
-In the 45th IMO, held in Athens, no fewer than 85 countries took part.
+In recent years, more than 100 countries participate in the event.

 The IMO competition lasts two days.
 On each day students are given four and a half hours to solve three problems, for a total of six problems.
 The first problem is usually the easiest on each day and the last problem the hardest, though there have been many notable exceptions.
 (IMO96-5 is one of the most difficult problems from all the Olympiads, having been fully solved by only six students out of several hundred!)
 Each problem is worth 7 points, making 42 points the maximum possible score.
 The number of points obtained by a contestant on each problem is the result of intense negotiations and, ultimately, agreement among the problem coordinators, assigned by the host country, and the team leader and deputy, who defend the interests of their contestants.
 This system ensures a relatively objective grade that is seldom off by more than two or three points.